 - People may not wash hands thoroughly enough for regular soap to kill bad bacteria.

-Washing hands with soap (either antibacterial or regular) and water is the one of the best ways to remove germs, avoid getting sick and prevent the spread of germs to others.
-The CDC recommends these five tips for effective hand washing:
+“It’s more important for you to focus on your handwashing technique than what type of soap you use.
+Washing hands with soap (either antibacterial or regular) and water is one of the best ways to remove germs, avoid getting sick and prevent the spread of germs to others,” Dr. Haugen says.

-- Wet your hands with warm, running water, and add soap.
+- Wet.
+Place your hands under running (cold or warm) water and add soap.

-- Dry hands thoroughly with a clean towel or air dryer.
+- Dry. hands thoroughly with a clean towel or air dry them.